CONAE-GVT/ARGeoPM10_PM10_CONAE/README.md

     5 143:63:151
     6 126:0:35
 ```
 where the first column is the ICA value and the second column is the RGB color.
+These definitions are taken from US Environmental Protection Agency (2018), Technical Assistance Document for the Reporting of Daily Air Quality – the Air Quality Index (AQI), EPA-454/B-18-007 (https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf).